UTS 169 Sustainability Practices

 Sec.
 9 Climate Protection Practices

-Institutions will pursue the goal of reducing greenhouse gas emissions, while maintaining enrollment accessibility for every eligible student, enhancing research, promoting community service, and operating campus facilities more efficiently.
+Institutions will pursue the goals of reducing greenhouse gas emissions and operating campus facilities more efficiently, while maintaining enrollment accessibility for every eligible student, enhancing research, and promoting community service.

 Sec.
 10 Sustainable Transportation Practices

-To the extent practical, each institution will encourage and develop sustainable transportation practices such as carpooling, use of public transportation, use of fuel-efficient or alternative fuel fleet vehicles, flex schedules, and telecommuting.
+Each institution will encourage and develop sustainable transportation practices such as carpooling, use of public transportation, use of fuel-efficient or alternative fuel fleet vehicles, flex schedules, and to the extent practical, telecommuting.

 Sec.
 11 Waste and Recycling Management